coq/stdlib-test/doc/sphinx/addendum/extraction.rst

 Additional settings
 ~~~~~~~~~~~~~~~~~~~

-.. opt:: Extraction File Comment @string
+.. opt:: Extraction File Comment string

-   This :term:`option` provides a comment that is
+   This option provides a comment that is
    included at the beginning of the output files.

-.. opt:: Extraction Flag @natural
+.. opt:: Extraction Flag natural

-   This :term:`option` controls which optimizations are used during extraction, providing a finer-grained
+   This option controls which optimizations are used during extraction, providing a finer-grained
-   control than :flag:`Extraction Optimize`.
-The bits of :token:`natural` are used as a bit mask.
+   control than ``Extraction Optimize``.
+The bits of :n:`natural` are used as a bit mask.
    Keeping an option off keeps the extracted ML more similar to the Coq term.
    Values are: